loicbaron/go/README.md

 # go

-Learning GO
+Learning GoLang.

-# Tour of GO
+# Tour of Go

 Some examples from <a href="https://tour.golang.org/" target="_blank">https://tour.golang.org/</a>